 for this position will be any combination of classroom, lab, and/or office space.
 The role requires the use of Browzwear software.
 The physical requirement for this position will require occasional sitting,

 constant standing, occasional bending, frequent walking, and occasionally lifting 10 lbs or less.
+Additional Information:

 This is a part-time position, adjunct teaching position beginning in Fall 2023.
 Review of applications will commence immediately and continue until the position is filled.
 The department will keep this posting open to create a pool of candidates for potential future adjunct assignments.
 The department will contact applicants who qualifications fit our programmatic needs.

 The UCE-FIT Collective Bargaining Agreement (CBA) dictates the compensation, benefits, and conditions of employment.
 The hourly rate and appointment rank will be based on education level and cumulative experience.